Job location: Colby College Employment Type:

 - With the curators, revise overview text about the collection and its history to be included in a new collection management plan for museum re-accreditation

 - Contribute and take part in activities in the field of art and museums, staying abreast of new thinking and sharing knowledge, questions, and approaches

 - Perform additional duties as assigned; duties, responsibilities, and activities may change at any time with or without notice

-- Ability to work independently and as a member of a team, establish priorities, and work collaboratively across campus and as a member of a diverse community
+- Strong, self-motivated work ethic; flexibility; and proven ability to work both independently and collaboratively and constructively as a member of a diverse community

 WORKING CONDITIONS/PHYSICAL REQUIREMENTS:

 General open office and campus environment.
 Position involves sitting, although frequent movement is necessary.
 Computer usage involving repetitive hand/wrist motion is also necessary.
 Some weekend, evening hours required